MS-chang/Tetris-Simplified/README.md

 ## Tetris Game
-simple tetris game in cpp.
+Simple tetris game in cpp.

+the code is written in cpp11 and comment in Chinese.